DNSCrypt/dnscrypt-resolvers/v3/public-resolvers.md

 ## dnsforfamily

 (DNSCrypt Protocol) (Now supports DNSSEC).
-Block adult websites, gambling websites, malwares and advertisements.
+Block adult websites, gambling websites, malwares, trackers and advertisements.
 It also enforces safe search in: Google, YouTube, Bing, DuckDuckGo and Yandex.

 Social websites like Facebook and Instagram are not blocked.
 No DNS queries are logged.